Spar (retailer): 21st century

 In July 2014, SPAR South Africa opened its first supermarket in Angola but no expansion of the brand is planned for this market.
 Since 2021, the group has 100% of BWG Foods, which had outlets in Ireland and southern Britain.

-In 2015, Ahold acquired all 35 hypermarkets and 14 supermarkets from Spar Czechia for more than 5.2 billion Czech koruna. and converted them into Albert super- and hypermarkets.
+In 2015, Ahold acquired all 35 hypermarkets and 14 supermarkets from Spar Czechia for more than 5.2 billion Czech koruna and converted them into Albert super- and hypermarkets.
 However, it had to divest itself of some shops in order not to have a monopoly.
 The first SPAR shop in Oman was inaugurated in January 2015, in Muscat.
 Spar Oman had plans to open more shops over time as part of its expansion plans in Oman.
 Spar opened its first store in Qatar in 2017, with the second store opening in 2018.
 A further two stores were planned to open in 2018, but it got cancelled.

 SPAR opened in Saudi Arabia in 2017, sublicensed to Al-Sadhan Group opening its first stores in Riyadh.
 In 2017, Ceylon Biscuits Limited in Sri Lanka acquired a license to operate the Spar brand in Sri Lanka as Spar Lanka.
 This is a joint venture of Ceylon Biscuits Limited and SPAR South Africa.
 They opened the first store in Thalawathugoda, Colombo.
 The plan is to open 50 outlets in the country by 2023.
 In 2020, there were more than 13,500 SPAR stores in 48 countries.
 In 2022, SPAR International entered the Kazakhstani retail market.

 In 2022, Israeli supermarket chain Shufersal announced plans to open SPAR stores in Israel; with 10 stores to be opened in the first three years of operation.
 Also in 2022, SPAR entered Latvia where by 2023 it opened 23 stores.
 A first Israeli Spar store was opened in 2024.

 At the beginning of 2025, Tokmanni Oy signed a license agreement with Spar International.
 The granted license gives Tokmanni the exclusive right to sell Spar products and use the Spar brand in Finland.
 In June 2025, the first Spar-branded food department was opened in the town of Ylöjärvi.
 Before that, Spar has had stores in Finland in years 1962–1973 and 1998–2005.
+In October 2025, the second SPAR store opened in the town of Masku.

+In February 2025, Drangar hf signed a license agreement with Spar International.
+Plan is to change all previous 10–11, Krambúð and Kjörbúð already operated by Samkaup in Iceland to be renamed as SPAR by end of 2027.